ramadani/catagger/README.md

 to the `aliases` array.

-If you not using Laravel 5.3, run this command for publishing migration.
+If you are not using Laravel 5.3, run this command for publishing migration.

 ```bash
 $ php artisan vendor:publish --provider="Redustudio\Catagger\ServiceProvider" --tag="migrations"